 I thought that that song would be a nice introduction to his clean, open sound.
-But let’s go back a few years to Metheny’s very first album, “Bright Size Life.”
+But let’s go back a few years to Metheny’s very first album, Bright Size Life.
 He is teamed here with the (seemingly) ubiquitous Jaco Pastorius on bass and Bob Moses on drums.
-(Pastorius had been teaching at University of Miami when Metheny showed up there).
+(Pastorius had been teaching at the University of Miami when Metheny showed up there).

-This tune is called Round Trip/Broadway Blues and is a great tune that showcases each musician’s talents, I think, equally well:
+This tune is called “Round Trip/Broadway Blues” and is a great tune that showcases each musician’s talents, I think, equally well:

 Not only is Metheny a big fan of just about every jazzer but he loves pop music, especially Lennon and McCartney.
 As to his attitude towards music in general, I like this quote on his website.
 A bit long-winded but the point is, I think, fairly clear:

-“I feel very happy that I have the capacity to get goose bumps listening to just about anyone playing just about anything if they are doing it at their very best.
+“I feel very happy that I have the capacity to get goosebumps listening to just about anyone playing just about anything if they are doing it at their very best.
 When they are illuminating something unique and important and special about that particular musical endeavor at that particular moment in their particular lives as musicians and they would suffer greatly unless they could make that moment come alive in that particular way – that is when I dig it.

 For the final number, I feature a song I hadn’t thought about or heard for a long time.
-The evocative “Last Train Home” from 1987’s “Still Life Talking” album.
+The evocative “Last Train Home” from 1987’s Still Life Talking album.
 You may recognize it as it’s been used commercially in several places.
 But it’s still a damn fine song so I say let’s take it back.
 Beautifully evocative.
 Forget the onscreen psychedelics.
 Just close your eyes.
 And listen.

-I by no means intend to imply that Metheny’s career ended in the ’80’s.
-To the contrary.
+I by no means intend to imply that Metheny’s career ended in the ’80s.
+On the contrary.
 Pat Metheny is 61 years young.
 He’s still out there touring.
 (His website shows him as being scheduled for the 2016 Seoul Jazz Festival).
 I’ve seen him a couple of times in large and small venues, at least once solo.
 If you like what you heard do not miss this artist.